 If you don't need to use Double Bucks, then please consider making a donation to support it.

 I work on this asap!
 Mushrooms are highly perishable and dry out or start weeping quickly.
 I don't delay cooking them or heartbreak is likely.
 Once cooked, they will keep for several days if refrigerated, but they won't last because they're so delicious.
 Alternatively, intentionally dry your mushrooms and reconstitute later by soaking for a few minutes before cutting and using.
 Drying them in the sun causes the vitamin D content to soar.
 I like my mushrooms a bit on the spicy side.

 I buy hot peppers visually, I'm not good at the official names.
 When in doubt, I buy Jalapenos because I know they get used up quickly so they are likely to be fresh.
 The long green ones aren't super spicy, but watch out for the little Thai ones, ouch!
-There are pale green ones that are medium spicy, but they're rare, sometimes called Hungarian wax peppers, they look like the letter 8 when cut.
+There are pale green ones that are medium spicy, but they're rare, sometimes called Hungarian wax peppers, they look like the number 8 when cut.
 I get hot peppers wherever they're organic and fresh, though I can't always find them organic.
 I consider hot peppers and mushrooms medicine.